vingerha/homeassistant_integration_ntfy/readme.md

-for: install as custom repo in hacs
+This is a fork ....  install as custom repo in hacs